Managing Your Finances As a Newly Single Mum (Or Dad)

 Take a look at your budget categories and see what you could reduce or eliminate.
 Now I don’t mean things like house insurance or life insurance, but things like warranties that you don’t need, that dreaded gym membership, the all-singing-all-dancing TV package when you only watch 2 channels.

 Food shopping is often a category where overspending occurs, because we can tend to think with our stomach instead of our head!
-Practicing things like meal planning will really help you to keep on top of your grocery bill.
+Practising things like meal planning will really help you to keep on top of your grocery bill.

 Allow Yourself Some Treats